Posture

 When should I get help for posture?

-Get help if posture changes cause pain, fatigue, stiffness, or recurring symptoms.
+Get help if posture changes cause pain, fatigue, stiffness, headaches, or recurring symptoms.
 A physiotherapist can assess your body, explain what is limiting your posture, and guide a practical treatment and exercise plan.

 References